 Organizations (WUOs), alongside establishing a new agency within the Ministry of Agrarian Policy and Food to take over irrigation and fisheries management.
 As of January 2024, there are 32 established WUOs.222 State support for WUOs is provided through the State Agrarian Register.
 Resolution No. 1110 (dated 20/09/23) amended the procedure for the use of funds provided for in the state budget for providing state support to agricultural producers who use reclaimed land and water user organizations.
-Budget subsidies will be provided for the reconstruction of existing and/or construction of new reclamation systems using sprinkler or drip irrigation.223
+Budget subsidies will be provided for the reconstruction of existing and/or construction of new reclamation systems using sprinkler or drip irrigation, as well as for the rehabilitation of pumping stations.223